Perception Simplex: Verifiable Collision Avoidance in Autonomous Vehicles Amidst Obstacle Detection Faults: Discussion

-{\it \textbf{Incremental Design}.} \sr allows incremental integration of fault handling capabilities, incrementally, but monotonically, improving the safety of the AV, while paving a path to end-to-end safety.
-As a consequence of this incremental design, safety overrides must be applied judiciously, only when a specific fault, handled within the safety layer, is detected.
-For example, consider a scenario when a deer suddenly jumps in front of the AV using the \sr layer design for obstacle existence detection presented in this work.
-When the mission layer is unable to detect the existence of the deer, the safety layer overrides the control and applies brakes.
-This has multiple beneficial effects.
-The collision may be completely avoided or failing that the collision impact velocity is reduced.
-The time before the collision is increased, giving the mission layer more time to detect the deer and plan alternatives.
-However, if the mission layer does detect the existence of the deer, the safety layer removes its override, even if doing so leads to a collision with the deer.
+Consider the scenario of a deer suddenly jumping in front of an AV using the presented \ps.
+If the mission layer is unable to detect the existence of the deer, the safety layer overrides the control and applies brakes.
+This has multiple beneficial effects, such as completely avoiding the collision or reducing the impact velocity if a collision is unavoidable.
+Additionally, the time before the collision is increased, giving the mission layer more time to react.
+When the mission layer does detect the existence of the deer, the safety layer removes its override, even if doing so leads to a collision with the deer.
 Within the presented design, the safety layer does not have the capability to determine the best possible path for the AV.
-A collision with deer can be the best response, avoiding more serious collisions with other vehicles.
+A collision with the deer can be the best response, avoiding more serious collisions with other vehicles.
 The safety layer, as presented in this work, does not have the capability to make this distinction and therefore does not intervene.
-However, as path planning capabilities are added to the safety layer, fast detections can be leveraged to initiate a collision-avoidance action with low latency (Table~\ref{tab:comp_lat}).
+Therefore, \ps provides guarantees against specific faults only, which can be expanded with the inclusion of other verifiable capabilities.
+Rather than replacing other prior solutions, the modular design of \ps solves the most critical issue first while remaining open to future expansion and integration.

-{\it \textbf{Future Works}.} This paper presents the general design for \sr and a reference design for obstacle existence detection faults.
-However, as shown by Figure~\ref{fig:fta}, significant future research, developing verifiable capabilities, synergistic interactions, and integration within \sr architecture, are required to achieve end-to-end verifiable safety in AV.
+\textbf{Trade-offs}.
+The improved safe operating capabilities of the AV come at the cost of degradation of rider comfort and performance, \eg due to reduced speed and increased braking (Figure~\ref{fig:speeds}). \ps minimizes the performance loss by responding to specific faults and only when faults pose a risk of collision.
+An advantage of using verifiable and logically analyzable software is that for each hardware and software parameter, the impact of different values can be determined analytically.